 The cooking part of this recipe is simple once you have all the ingredients ready.

-- Saute the curry paste with some vegetable oil in a wok until it turns aromatic.
+- Saute the curry paste with some vegetable oil in a wok over medium heat until it turns aromatic.
 It may take five to ten minutes.
 By then, the red chili oil will separate from the paste.

 - Add the coconut milk, kaffir lime leaves, and palm sugar to form a thin sauce.

 - Add the chicken that has been deep-fried into the curry paste.
-Stew for about 20 minutes or until the chicken chunks are cooked thoroughly.
+Stew over low heat for about 20 minutes or until the chicken chunks are cooked thoroughly.

 - Dish out and serve.
-Garnish with cut red chilies and thin strips of kaffir lime leaves.
+Garnish with cut red chilies, lime juice, and thin strips of kaffir lime leaves.
 It is best to serve with white rice or roti jala.

 The Kapitan Chicken Recipe